-If you are operating at a bigger scale and know what you need, please contact our sales team for a customized offer.And if you don't know what you need, don’t hesitate to contact us to figure out your needs and best solution.
+If you are operating at a bigger scale IoT company, and know what you need, please contact our sales team for a customized offer.And if you’re not yet sure of what you need, don’t hesitate to contact us to figure out your needs and what would be the best solution.

 Billing and payment methods

 All 1oT SIM cards are produced according to the GSMA standards.

 You can have full control over your (e)SIMs via our connectivity management platform called 1oT Terminal.

 Change the status of (e)SIMs, set data limits, see data sessions, group and tag your (e)SIMs, etc.

 Swap carriers on your 1oT eSIMs.

 Set up value-added services such as API, Notifications, Diagnostics, and many more.

 You will have a full overview of your (e)SIMs, including their location, service status, and data usage.
 On our Connectivity Management Platform Terminal, you’ll be able to see when and where your (e)SIMs have had data/SMS sessions, how much data have they used, and which carrier networks they use, and so on.

 Watch an overview video of 1oT Terminal’s functionality here.